scds/data-sonification/BackgroundtotheProject/HowtoCite.md

 ---
 layout: default
-title: Sonification- A Method of Inquiry
+title: How to Cite
-nav_order: 2
+nav_order: 9
 parent: Background
 ---